sradevski/medusa-payment-halkbank/backend/README.md

 This plugin is a payment plugin for MedusaJS that allows you to accept payments from Halkbank MK.
 Halkbank uses Nestpay as a payment gateway, so the plugin can likely be adjusted to work with other banks that rely on Nestpay.

+See [Halkbank Payment Plugin for MedusaJS - Frontend](https://www.npmjs.com/package/@sradevski/medusa-payment-halkbank-react) for the frontend component.

 ## Installation

-The plugin expects that the payment and cart module are available in the project.
+> The plugin expects that the payment and cart module are available in the project.

-1. Install the plugin:
+**Install the plugin:**

 - `npm i @sradevski/medusa-payment-halkbank`
 - `yarn add @sradevski/medusa-payment-halkbank`
 - `pnpm install @sradevski/medusa-payment-halkbank`

-2. Add the plugin to your Medusa project:
+**Add the plugin to your Medusa project:**

 ```
   plugins: [